vemonet/libre-chat/docs/index.md

 !!!
 Question "Supporting other models"

     Let us know if you managed to run other models with Libre Chat, or if you would like to see a specific model supported.

+## 🔎 Technical overview

+The web service is deployed using a **FastAPI** endpoint.
+It has 4 routes, plus its OpenAPI documentation available on `/docs`:

+- 📮 `GET` and `POST` on `/prompt` to query the model
+- 🔌 Websocket on `/ws` to open a connection with the API, and query the model
+- 🖥️ Chatbot web UI served on the root URL `/`
+  - The web UI is contained within a single HTML file templated using Jinja2, written in vanilla JS, using Tailwind CSS for styling, and marked for markdown rendering

+All files required for querying the model are stored and accessed locally using **LangChain**: the main model binary, the embeddings and documents to create the vectorstore, and the vectorstore itself.